bakerscott/CU-APPM2720/m6/Lab15/README.md

 to look at "transitions" in game state for certain players

 ## Data:
-play-by-play data for every play that happened in MLB from 2010-2013, including playoffs
+play-by-play data for every play that happened in MLB from 2010-2013.

 ## Columns
 * `GAME_DT` - data of the game in form yyyymmdd (2010 data has form 10mmdd)